 Structure // Grading policy // Class meetings // Staff // Office Hours // Acknowledgements // Useful Books

 We will post a question about each paper 24 hours before we discuss the paper.
-Please bring your answer to class on a sheet of paper and hand it in.
+Please use Piazza to hand in your answer.
 Your answer need only be long enough to demonstrate that you understand the paper; a paragraph or two will usually be enough.
-We won't hand back the questions, but we will glance at them to make sure your answer makes sense, and they will count for part of the paper discussion grade.
+We won't give feedback, but we will glance at your answers to make sure they make sense, and they will count for part of the paper discussion grade.

-6.824 will have two quizzes: one given during class in the middle of the term, and one during finals week.
+6.824 will have a quiz during class in the middle of the term, and a final exam during finals week.

 There are programming labs due every week or two throughout the term.

-At the end of the term you'll undertake a small project extending the lab programming assignments in a manner of your choice in small teams of at most 2 people.
+At the end of the term you'll undertake a small project extending the lab programming assignments in a manner of your choice in a team of two or three people.
 Each team will design and implement an extension of its choice.
 Each team will also submit a one page description about its project and present a demo.

 You may discuss the questions for each discussion paper with other students, but you may not look at other students' answers.
 You must write your answers yourself.